 Accuracy: Be sure to edit your letter before mailing it.
 Show it to a friend or career counselor if you want someone else to check it over for you.

-Email or Handwritten Thank-You Letters: If you are writing a thank-you letter for a job interview, and know that the company is making its hiring decision quickly, you can send a thank-you email.
+Email or handwritten thank-you letters: If you're writing a thank-you letter for a job interview, and know the company is making its hiring decision quickly, you can send a thank-you email.
 However, if you have the time, you can type or handwrite a thank-you letter and mail it.
 If you do handwrite your letter, write it on a generic thank-you card (nothing too silly or elaborate).

-When to Send a Thank-You Letter: If possible, send a thank-you letter within 24 hours of a job interview.
-If you are writing a thank-you letter for a recommendation or career advice, the thank-you letter is less urgent, but should still be written as soon as possible.
+When to send a thank-you letter: If possible, send a thank-you letter within 24-hours of a job interview.
+If you're writing a thank-you letter for a recommendation or career advice, the thank-you letter is less urgent, but should still be written as soon as possible.

 How to Organize a Thank-You Letter for an Interview

 Header: Your letter should begin with both you and the employer's contact information (name, title, company name, address, phone number, email) followed by the date.
 If this is an email rather than an actual letter, include your contact information at the end of the letter, after your signature.

 Salutation: Address the letter to your interviewer.
 Use his or her formal title (Dear Mr./Ms./Dr. XYZ).
-If you forget his name or how to spell it, contact his office and request the proper spelling of his name.
+If you forget their name or how to spell it, contact their office and request the proper spelling.

 Paragraph 1: Thank the employer for taking the time to interview you.
 You can also include any positive impressions you had about the company.

 Paragraph 2: Explain why you're an excellent candidate for the position.
 Mention your specific skills or experiences.

 Paragraph 3: If you forgot to mention anything about your qualifications during the interview, mention them in this paragraph.

 Paragraph 4: Once again, thank the employer for interviewing you.
-Tell her you look forward to hearing back from her soon about the position.
+Tell them you look forward to hearing back soon about the position.